BioMarin Pharmaceutical (BMRN) Gets a Buy Rating from Wedbush

-BioMarin Pharmaceutical has an analyst consensus of Strong Buy, with a price target consensus of $111.71, a 34.0% upside from current levels.
+Currently, the analyst consensus on BioMarin Pharmaceutical is a Strong Buy with an average price target of $111.71, representing a 31.0% upside.
 In a report issued on December 11, Merrill Lynch also reiterated a Buy rating on the stock with a $90.00 price target.

 See today’s analyst top recommended stocks >>